So Many Legal Issues Involved in Tiger Woods’ Florida Arrest

 As with almost all legal cases, initially there are hundreds of unanswered questions in the scenario.
 The biggest ones involve whether Palm Beach County prosecutors will be able to make their case against Woods successfully, or will the sports superstar and his attorneys figure out a way for him to avoid the most severe punishment.

-Goldberg Noone, LLC is a personal injury and criminal defense law firm whose principal office is located in Fort Myers, Florida.
+Goldberg Noone Abraham is a personal injury and criminal defense law firm whose principal office is located in Fort Myers, Florida.